Skip to main content

 Method 1: Use Compose Window During Send or Create Template

 The most straightforward way to add form fields to a document is by using the Compose window when you send a document for signature.
 When you click Send for Signature within Adobe Sign, you will be offered a step where you can position fields on your form.
-See Adobe's Add Form Fields video for details.
+See Adobe's Add form fields to documents for details.

 One drawback of this method is that your only choice for saving your work is as a Template in Sign.
 If you're using another method, such as the Box workflow, you might want to prepare your forms ahead of time using the Adobe Acrobat method (below).